dthain/opsys-sp25/project3/index.md

 performance flattens out.
 In fact, keep going until the performance gets worse!
 Keep notes on this for the lab report, below.

-## Part 3: Synchronize on Output
+## Part 3: Synchronize on Total

+Make another copy of `threadperf` and call it `syncperf`.

+Modify `syncperf` so that instead of keeping a local partial sum, have each thread update the global total on every single addition.
+(Protect the total with a mutex, of course.)

+This probably won't perform well.
+But let's see just how bad it is.
+Measure the performance of `syncperf` for 1-4 threads, and compare it against `threadperf`.
+Keep your notes for the lab report.

+## Part 4: Synchronize on Progress Bar

-Make a copy of the previous program, and call the new one `progressperf.c`
+Make another copy of `threadperf`, and call the new one `progressperf.c`

-This final version should perform the same computation as the previous one, but with one twist: it should produce a (single) progress bar that goes from 0 to 100 percent incrementally as the total work is accomplished.
+This final version should perform the same computation as Part 2, but with one twist: it should produce a (single) progress bar that goes from 0 to 100 percent incrementally as the total work is accomplished.